GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 ------

 A possible way to do this would be to encrypt all functionality besides the entrypoint, then have the process decrypt it's other functions at the beginning of execution.
-Below is an example of how we could accomplish this using Python:
+Below is an example of how we could accomplish the encryption portion of this using Python:

 ```python
 #!/usr/bin/env python3